saudrafique/Printing_Neatly/README.md

  Cost of a line = (Number of extra spaces in the line)^3 Total Cost = Sum of costs for all lines

-For example, consider the following string and line width M = 15 "Geeks for Geeks presents word wrap problem"
+For example, consider the following string and line width M = 10 "aaa bb cc ddddd"

-Following is the optimized arrangement of words in 3 lines Geeks for Geeks presents word wrap problem
+Following is the optimized arrangement of words in 3 lines aaa bb cc ddddd

+We have optimize dynamic programming approach to solve this problem.